 Kingsway Deli Vancouver is a small little Vietnamese market serving banh mi subs, deli, cooked foods, dessert drinks.
 We were rushing back to Coquitlam, after a much eventful day of shopping and eating at Café Medina (click) and Le Marché St. George (click).
 We […]

 I had my first smoked meat experience in Brampton, Ontario.
-My colleague at the time said it was the best smoked meat in Ontario.
+My colleague at the time said it was the best-smoked meat in Ontario.
 I had no expectation since the only other thing I had that remotely resembled it was Arby’s.
-When I had it, the meat was dry like the desert, and the mustard was over powering the flavour of the meat.
+When I had it, the meat was dry as the desert, and the mustard was overpowering the flavour of the meat.
 So when Nancy wanted to try it at Schwartz’s Hebrew Delicatessen Montreal, I was a little hesitant.

 We didn’t even attempt to use our utensils.
 We grabbed the sandwich and we were going for it.
-Smoked meat in general has a very strong flavor.
+Smoked meat, in general, has a very strong flavour.
 I have done some homework on the technique of smoking, and understand that dehydration is a part of the process.
 I can’t really explain why juices were coming down my hand.
 The mustard was a nice compliment to the sandwich itself.
-I just want to say, I will never have a Montreal Smoked Meat ever again, UNLESS I have the opportunity to visit Schwartz.
+I just want to say, I will never have a Montreal Smoked Meat ever again UNLESS I have the opportunity to visit Schwartz.
 I’ve been to the alpha, the mecca of this unique dish.
 I can`t imagine anything better.

 Well, I am so glad I had an opportunity to visit Schwartz.
 NOTHING can replicate this place.
 It`s been around since 1928.
 Heck, there is even a musical based on it.
 If you are in Montreal and have any free time, this is one place you cannot miss.

 Sunday to Thursday 8:00 AM – 12:30 AM

 Saturday 8:00 AM – 2:30 AM